 Today’s visit to Delft provides a charming introduction to your Dutch experience.
-Prepare to be captivated by the picturesque streets lined with medieval architecture, characteristic canals, friendly cafés offering Dutch pancakes, and inviting shops selling the famous Delft Blue earthenware.
+Prepare to be captivated by the picturesque streets lined with medieval buildings, characteristic canals, friendly cafés offering Dutch pancakes, and inviting shops selling the famous Delft Blue earthenware.
 Communicating will not be a problem as English is widely spoken throughout the Netherlands (Holland).
-Continue to the vibrant city of Amsterdam.
-After an independent lunch, you will have time for individual exploration or join your tour manager for a walking tour.
+Continue to the vibrant city of Amsterdam to shop and admire the fascinating architecture in the area surrounding the Royal Palace and main square.
 Return to the Rotterdam area for an included dinner.
 (Breakfast, Dinner)

-This morning make your way to Belgium’s province (state) of Flanders and its capital, Antwerp, known for its lively atmosphere and cozy outdoor cafés.
+This morning make your way to the Belgian province (state) of Flanders and its capital, Antwerp, known for its convivial atmosphere and cozy outdoor cafés.
 Join a short orientation walk and explore the old city center.
-Be sure to try the Belgian waffles.
-There are also fine lace and irresistible chocolate shops in the area around the city’s attractive Grand Square.
+Be sure to try a Belgian waffle.
+There are also fine lace and irresistible chocolate shops on the Grote Markt, the city’s attractive main square.
 Next, head for the hilly Ardennes region of eastern Belgium.
 For many, the stop at the Margraten American Military Cemetery is an emotional experience.
 The graves of over 8,000 American servicemen stand in everlasting memory to the sacrifices of World War II.
 For the location of specific graves, visit the website www.abmc.gov.
 Your hotel this evening is conveniently situated near the converging borders of Belgium, the Netherlands and Germany.
 (Breakfast, Dinner)

 This morning, travel to the storybook town of Rothenburg, a beautifully preserved medieval village surrounded by the original town walls.
 When you see the narrow cobblestone streets, distinctive inns and charming shop fronts, it feels as if you are walking into a fairy tale.
 During your free time, climb to the top of the Town Hall Bell Tower for a bird’s-eye view of the city, walk atop the old city walls, check out the Medieval Criminal Museum which exhibits tools of punishment from more draconian times, or stroll through the castle gardens overlooking the River Tauber.
 Delightful shopping awaits you at Käthe Wohlfahrt’s Weihnachtsdorf, a sprawling, year-round Christmas shop.
 Your afternoon journey leads south on the Romantic Road.
 This area is rich in unspoiled countryside, historic castles and quaint villages.
 Tonight, your dinner at the hotel in Adelsried will be enlivened by accordian music.
 (Breakfast, Dinner)